 - Read and follow the specific "Precautions to Avoid Possible Exposure to Excessive Microwave Energy" on page 2. - This appliance must be grounded.
 Connect only to properly grounded outlet.
-See Grounding Instructions section on page 10. - Do not mount this appliance over a sink. - Install or locate this appliance only in accordance with the provided Installation Instructions. - This over-the-range oven was designed for use over ranges no wider than 36".
-It may be installed over both gas and electric cooking equipment.
+See Grounding Instructions section on page 10. - Do not mount this appliance over a sink. - Install or locate this appliance only in accordance with the provided Installation Instructions. - This over-the-range oven was designed for use over ranges no wider than 36."
+It may be installed over both gas and electric cooking equipment. - Do not cover or block any openings on the appliance.

 - Do not operate this appliance if it has a damaged power cord or plug, if it is not working properly, or if it has been damaged or dropped.
-If the power cord is damaged, it must be replaced by General Electric Service or an authorized service agent using a power cord from General Electric. - Do not cover or block any openings on the appliance. - Use this appliance only for its intended use as described in this manual.
+If the power cord is damaged, it must be replaced by General Electric service or an authorized service agent using a power cord available from General Electric. - Use this appliance only for its intended use as described in this guide.
 Do not use corrosive chemicals or vapors in this appliance.
 This microwave oven is specifically designed to heat, dry or cook food, and is not intended for laboratory or industrial use.

 - Do not store this appliance outdoors.
-Do not use this product near water for example, in a wet basement, near a swimming pool, near a sink or in similar locations. - Keep power cord away from heated surfaces. - Do not immerse power cord or plug in water.
+Do not use this product near water-for example, in a wet basement, near a swimming pool, near a sink or in similar locations. - Keep power cord away from heated surfaces. - Do not immerse power cord or plug in water.